ThetHtetS/bookStore-ExpressJs-/README.md

 ## Bookstore Rest API using Express Js and Mongo DB

-In this porject, Token base authenticaton is used (josnwebtoken library), NoSql Database (Mongo DB) , and password hash usin bcript library and MVC design pattern is used.
+In this porject, Token base authenticaton is used (josnwebtoken library), NoSql Database (Mongo DB) , and password hash using bcript library and MVC design pattern is used.
 For checking auth, verifyusertoken and verifyadmintoken middleware are used.